kellyjohart/HigherLowerGame/README.md

 # 🎲 Higher-Lower Number Guessing Game 🎯

 ## 📌 Overview
 A command-line game where players try to guess a randomly generated number between 1 and 100!
-This project demonstrates clean code, user interaction, and error handling in Java.
+This project demonstrates clean code, and user interaction.

 ## ✨ Features
 ✅ **Random Number Generation** (1-100) 🎲